 There are some places in Canada that are completely magical.
 They are not only a local’s favourite area to adventure but also an iconic place for tourists to explore.
-Sunshine Village is one of these vacation spots and finds itself on many traveller’s bucket lists.
+Sunshine Village is one of these vacation spots and finds itself on many traveler’s bucket lists.

 Our family recently spent the weekend at Sunshine Village Mountain resort at Canada’s highest elevation hotel, where we enjoyed snowboarding during the day and putting our feet up by the fireplace in the evening.
 It was the perfect combination of relaxation and adventure with hardly any tantrums.
 I call that a BIG win when travelling with our two littles, aged 2 and 4.
 This close-to-home trip beat out any vacation to Mexico and fulfilled our family’s adventure needs.